Eligibility

 Types of proposals that can be submitted

 The '88 Legacy Committee is looking for proposals that are creative and/or innovative.
-They must benefit the SAIT community and should support SAIT's strategic plan.
+They must benefit the SAIT community and should support SAIT's strategic plan and the three pathways to success: future-ready skills, world-class learning experiences and innovation leadership.

 Focus areas

-The focus for 2024 is on SAIT’s academic priorities.
-We encourage proposals that support several of these priorities:
+The focus for 2025 is on SAIT’s academic priorities.
+We particularly encourage proposals that promote interdisciplinary collaboration by meaningfully involving multiple departments and schools.

 Guidelines for proposals